Recalls this week: baby bath seats, dehumidifiers and more

 INCIDENTS: No injuries reported.

 FOR MORE: Call Macy’s at 888-257-5949 or visit www.macys.com and click on Product Recalls for more information.

 More like this story

 - Recalls this week: strollers, pacifiers, beds, smoke detectors and more

 - Recall news: Computers, girls jackets, training jackets

-- Recalls this week: space heaters, flushing systems and more
+- Recalls this week: baby monitors, crossbows, fish bowls and more

 Use the comment form below to begin a discussion about this content.